 - Finalize your Entry only after it is complete and no further editing is needed.
 Finalizing the record locks it down so that it cannot be edited again.
-While a warning is provided before the finalization is complete, caution should be exercised when finalizing experiments as this operation cannot be undone.
+CDD Vault also has a witnessing workflow that your Vault Administrator can enable at the Finalize step.

 Pro tip: Special characters can be inserted into the text of an Entry by copying them into the text section or using the Alt-code for the special character (on Windows systems).
 For example, on a Windows system, hold down the alt key and type on the keypad ‘230’ to make a mu symbol (µ).

 Special characters are also available on a Mac system using the standard virtual keyboard or by typing other keyboard combinations.
 For example, on a Mac, the keyboard shortcut for the Mu symbol (µ) is Option+M while the keyboard shortcut for the degree symbol (°) is Option+Shift 8.

 The real power of the menu bar comes with the features on the right which enable connecting the ELN to the Activity and Registration system, adding attachments, and links.

 Using the Insert Link icon, you can leverage the power of the CDD Vault platform and link to various CDD Vault objects and external hyperlinks within an ELN entry.
 Additional information can be found in this article covering linking in the ELN.